Kitchens

 Curvy toasters are en vogue in modern kitchens and this model is the perfect example of why.
 The smooth edges are fun, tactile, and beautiful to look at.
 Sit this on your countertops and you won't want to look away.

 When it comes to toasting, the two pairs of slots are independently controlled and extra-wide, perfect for a range of home-baked breads.
-The controls are incredibly intuitive, so that, even though this feels like a highly technical machine, it's easy to make the most of every function.
+There's enough space for toast that can fill the family table and plenty of features that make life easy for you too.
+The controls are incredibly intuitive.
+They'll automatically lower, lift, and keep your toast warm.
+It feels like a highly technical machine and it's easy to make the most of every function.

 Reviews all praise how thorough this is when toasting.
 They are evenly browned, erring on the side of caution, so that you never have toast you wish you'd lifted up ten seconds earlier.
 It can toast everything from brioche and bagels to fruit bread.
 Even better, the LED countdown timer makes it easy to know when your toast will be ready to butter.